ReedAnders/deepmap/README.md

 # deepmap

 Implemention of a particle swarm optimized multidimensional neural network (so many syllables!!).
-Nodes (i.e., neurons) are randomly initialized on a hyperplane; node connections are within a chosen parameter for maximum distance in Euclidean space.
+Nodes (i.e., neurons) are randomly initialized in a multidimensional space; node connections are within a chosen parameter for maximum distance in Euclidean space.

 ## XOR Example